CharlesScrivens/CharlesScrivens/README.md

 - 👋 Hi, I’m @CharlesScrivens
 - 👀 I’m interested in learning programming, gaming, and visiting friends.
-- 🌱 I’m currently learning Computer Science.
+- 🌱 I have completed my Bachelor of Science Computer Science.
 - 💞️ I’m looking to collaborate on projects who may need people new to the field and are trying to get some experience.
 I currently use C++ but have used several other languages and technologies.

 <!---